Kyriakos Kivrakidis

-Kyriakos Kivrakidis (Κυριάκος Κιβρακίδης; born 21 July 1992) is a Greek professional footballer who plays as a right-back for Super League club Atromitos.
+Kyriakos Kivrakidis (Κυριάκος Κιβρακίδης; born 21 July 1992) is a Greek professional footballer who plays as a right-back for Super League 2 club Niki Volos.

-Club career
+Career

 On January transfer window of 2014, he joined Atromitos from Gamma Ethniki club Aiginiakos.
 On 3 March 2014, he made his debut for the first team in a home game against Panionios.
 In 21 August 2017, he scored his first goal in the Superleague with the club in a 1–1 home draw against Apollon Smyrni.

 On 1 October 2017, he scored with a header helping his club to win 1–0 champions Olympiacos at Karaiskakis Stadium.
 It was his second goal with the club in the Superleague.
 On 8 April 2019, Kivrakidis scored the game’s only goal as Atromitos defeated SuperLeague basement club Apollon Smyrni 1–0 to move three points clear of Aris in fourth spot.